lagimik/PartnerCrucible/DataAISolutionArea.md

 [Prompt Engineering 101 - Introduction and resources](https://www.linkedin.com/pulse/prompt-engineering-101-introduction-resources-amatriain/) | By Xavier  (Xavi) Amatriain | LinkedIn
 [Prompt Engine](https://github.com/microsoft/prompt-engine) | This repo contains an NPM utility library for creating and maintaining prompts for Large Language Models (LLMs).| GitHub
 [The AI Show](https://aka.ms/AIShowsubscribe) | The AI Show Live showcases the amazing work happening in AI at Microsoft.
 Developers learn what's new in AI in a short amount of time and are directed to assets helping them get started and on the road to success right away.
 Seth Juarez and friends work on cool projects and highlight what's new in Azure AI and Machine Learning. | Microsoft Learn
+[Azure OpenAI Samples](https://github.com/Azure/openai-samples) | This repo is a compilation of useful Azure OpenAI Service resources and code samples to help you get started and accelerate your technology adoption journey. | GitHub

 ## CosmosDB